Zero Hour, Chapter 19: Sub Rosa

 The place was traditional and nothing to write home about.
 Most likely, this place had once been a fisherman's house given its proximity to the lake.
 Every surface was hardwood, worn from years of use.
 Sasori kicked off his boots at the entrance and walked deeper into the structure.

-"I don't think I'll ever be dry again," Deidara grumbled as he peeled off his jacket to hang on a hook by the door.
+"I don't think I'll ever be dry again, yeah," Deidara grumbled as he peeled off his jacket to hang on a hook by the door.

 Sakura pulled off her boots and ran after Sasori.
 "Sasori, wait!"